astronomer/airflow-guides/guides/kubepod-operator.md

       provideClusterInfo: false
 ```

-The `KubeConfig` file is how the KPO will connect to a Kubernetes cluster by running the awscli with the default profile, using the credentials you provided in step 1.
+The `KubeConfig` file is how the KPO will connect to a Kubernetes cluster by running the `awscli` with the default profile, using the credentials you provided in Step 1.

 ### Step 3 Add a namespace and service account to the EKS Cluster

-It is best practice to use a new namespace for all Pods sent to the EKS cluster from the Airflow environment and a separate service account.
+It is best practice to use a new namespace and separate service account for all pods sent to the EKS cluster from the Airflow environment.

 ```bash
 # create a new namespace on the EKS cluster